emmajanedrews/base-template/_posts/2018-01-31-why-are-home-inspections-so-important.md

 You can also use the home inspection report for negotiation purposes.
 If you want to move forward and buy a house that needs a new roof, you can ask for a new roof.
 If there’s hail damage, we can send pictures that Dylan takes.
 If you need the furnace to be fixed, we are able to send that over.&nbsp;

-If you have any questions for Dylan, you can reach him at [CONTACT].
+If you have any questions for Dylan, you can reach him at (719) 495-0042.
 As always, if you have any real estate questions for us, just give us a call or send us an email.
 We would be happy to help you.